clojure/clojure/README.txt

 If you want to compile/build with a customized clojure.jar file, use the following command:

-    mvn package -o -Dclojure.jar=/path/to/clojure.jar
+    mvn package -Dclojure.jar=/path/to/clojure.jar

 The /path/to/clojure.jar MUST be an absolute path.

+Maven will still download other dependencices, such as clojure-maven-plugin.